 Figure 4.
 Depiction of total distance traveled.
 Each red dot represents a single sample along the movement trajectory and the grey arrows represent the Euclidean distance between each pair of consecutive dots.
 The sum of the grey arrows is the total distance traveled.

+Horizontal velocity: The horizontal distance, along the X axis, between each pair of consecutive points, divided by the time difference between the points.

 Planned Sample